MaazHsain/skill-tree/README.md

-# **Tech Stack - A Full-Stack Tech Management Web App**
+# **Skill Tree - A Full-Stack Tech Management Web App**
 (Not deployed)

 ## **Overview**
-Tech Stack is a full-stack web application designed to help users manage and track various technologies they use or want to learn.
+Skill Tree is a full-stack web application designed to help users manage and track various technologies they use or want to learn.
 It provides a structured way to organize and categorize technologies, track mastery levels, and link learning resources.
-Whether you're a developer, a tech enthusiast, or someone exploring different technologies, **Tech Stack** offers a centralized space to maintain your personal tech journey.
+Whether you're a developer, a tech enthusiast, or someone exploring different technologies, **Skill Tree** offers a centralized space to maintain your personal tech journey.

 ## **Features**
 ✅ **CRUD Operations:** Add, edit, delete, and view technologies.